 - The other dog could be sick with a contagious disease such as upper respiratory infection.

 - The meet and greet with leashes can be clumsy and awkward for everyone involved.
-The leash tension and tangling of leashes can turn the greeting into a stressful situation.
+The leash tension and tangling of leashes can turn the greeting into a stressful situation for everyone, especially our dogs!

-- You do not know the other dog’s behavior and social history with other dogs and; therefore, you run the risk of your dog having a negative experience.
+- You do not know the other dog’s behavior and social history with other dogs; therefore, you run the risk of your dog having a negative experience.

 If you choose to introduce your dog to other dogs while on leash here are a few questions to ask yourself: